ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 <i>29th May 2023</i>

 <p>Was getting tied around a lot of stuff for couple of years now and probably I was doing it purposefully to keep myself occupied in only certain things - university classes, exams and assignments(these hit hard with long procrastimation and last minute terror often), internship and freelancing... and there was sense of urgency and feeling of being overoccuplied which used to probably keep my subconcious mind in alert mode most of the time? or not but I feel so.
 After getting down of university stuff and no more academic tasks to be done which are judged by someone and graded, things start to feel a bit lighter.
 Not precisely, but to say, mind doesn't work as it was before.
 Getting quite staggered with morining alertness and wakeup punctuality, not getting the ability to time things up and priorotize and probably lost with opeining Gmail, LinkedIn and whataspp randomly to poll for updates...</p>
 <p>Its getting quite evident that for me its not getting too good to feel very freed and it makes to having no sense of push for doing a task on plate(my bad - type A here) although I have planned for working on an online project and blogging.
-YouTube bingewatching also caught me...yucks.
+YouTube bingewatching, eating junk food/crackers also caught me...yucks.
 Trying to get control over it - probably by engaging with needful tasks in terms of career, upskilling, learning from reading books or yesh! some cycling.</p>

 -----
 ### Realization and introspection mattered